 In August 2019, CEIH offered the opportunity to sponsor clinicians to attend the ISQua conference in Cape Town, including registration and up to $5,000 for travel and accommodation expenses.
 A total of 37 applications were received through an expression of interest process.
-The applications were from a range of professions, including allied health, nursing, medical, pharmacy and quality improvement projects, and locations such as CALHN, SALHN, NALHN, WCHN, community health and one Country LHN.
+The applications were from a range of professions, including allied health, nursing, medical, pharmacy and quality improvement projects, and locations such as CALHN, SALHN, NALHN, WCHN, community health and one regional LHN.

 The successful applicants were:

 Alana St John – Central Vascular Access Nurse Consultant, SALHN for Implementation of I-DECIDED tool with an aim to reduce hospital acquired infection related to peripheral intravenous catheters through improved documentation, assessment and management.

 Angela Cavallaro – Clinical Nurse Neonatal Intensive Care, WCHN for Reducing late onset sepsis in preterm babies with the aim to reduce occurrences by 50% by increasing awareness for families, carers, siblings of the risks of infections for the babies therefore reducing the likelihood to them visiting when they are unwell with common colds and flu.

 Shelley Fulton – Senior Occupational Therapist Day Rehabilitation Service, CALHN for Does prehabilitation for patients undergoing major lower limb amputation reduce hospital length of stay?
 The aim is to pilot a two to three week prehabilitation program to determine if there is a reduction in length of stay.